+- Alexandre Dumas

+- The Count of Monte Cristo

+- The Three Musketeers

+- Victor Hugo

+- Les Misérables

+- Emily Bronte

+- Wuthering Heights

+- Jane Austen

+- Sense and Sensibility

+- Emma

 - Jules Verne

 - 20,000 Leagues Under the Sea

 - Journey to the Center of the Earth

 - Agatha Christie

 - Murder on the Orient Express

 - The Murder of Roger Ackroyd

 - Dorothy Sayers

+- The Nine Tailors

 - Whose Body?

-- The Nine Tailors

 - Annotated Texts- 40 points (Bring your books to class)

 - In-Class Discussions and Writing- 60 points

 - Book annotations will be due on the first day of school and, combined with in-class work, will count for a TEST GRADE.